savaslabs/savaslabs.github.io/_posts/2016-10-07-our-jekyll-workflow.md

 $ npm install --save-dev [plugin-name]
 ```

-This will install the package and add it to your `package.json` file.
+This will install the package and add it to the `package.json` file.

 ## Gulp tasks